 Sixth General Assistant

 Br.
 Jonathan Beebe, C.S.C., a native of West Haven, Connecticut, and a graduate of Notre Dame High School, a Holy Cross school in West Haven.
 Br.
 Jonathan is a member of the Moreau Province.
 He professed his First Vows in 1987 and his Perpetual Vows in 1993.
 Having received a Bachelor of Psychology and Religious from Columbia University in New York, he also has a Master of Theological Studies from Maryknoll School of Theology in Ossining, New York, and a Master of Clinical Social Work from Florida State University, Tallahassee, Florida.
 Recently, Br.
 Jonathon received his certification as a Spiritual Director from the Ignatius Jesuit Centre in Guelph, Ontario.
 Br.
 Jonathan has ministered as a psychotherapist for Catholic Charities in the Diocese of Brooklyn/Queens.
 He also served as the Director of Mental Health Service of South Georgia and as an Investigator for Child Protective Services in Valdosta, Georgia.
-A member of the Provincial Council for the Moreau Province since 2006, he currently is the Province's Director of Formation and served 10 years as Vocation Director.
-Currently, Br.
-Jonathan is the Director of Postulants and Novices in the District of Chile-Peru, where he also serves on the District Council.
+A member of the Provincial Council for the Moreau Province from 2006-2022, Br.
+Jonathan served as the Province's Director of Formation and worked 10 years as its Vocation Director.
+Currently, he is the Director of Novices in the District of Chile-Peru.
 Br.
-Jonathan is frequently invited to give workshops on creating safe environments, vocation promotion, spirituality, mental illness, and addictions.
+Jonathan is frequently invited to give workshops on safe environment, vocation promotion, spirituality, mental illness, and addictions.
 Br.
-Jon will serve as a part-time General Councilor while continuing his formation ministry in Peru.
+Jonathan serves as part-time General Assistant while continuing his formation ministry in Peru.